samuelneel/home-lab/README.md

 4. Documented the investigation: what the alert caught, how I confirmed it, and what a defender would do next.

-[Insert screenshots: log forwarding working, the failed-logon events, the alert.]

 ## Key Takeaways
-[2–4 sentences in your own words on what you learned — what was harder than expected, what clicked.
-This section is what interviewers actually read.]

 ## Future Improvements
 - Add a firewall (pfSense) and segment the network